Skip to cookie consent Skip to main content

 Vaccines for pregnant people

 One RSV vaccine, Abrysvo, is now recommended to all pregnant people who are between 32 and 36 weeks pregnant during the months of September to January.
 Pregnant people can receive this vaccine to help protect their infant after birth.
+The RSV vaccine is recommended once for now, so, if you had it with a prior pregnancy, please see below about different ways to protect your newborn.
 For more information, see the CDC website.

 When given during pregnancy, the vaccine creates antibodies that pass from mother to baby.
 These protect the baby whether or not they are breastfed.
 They help babies fight the infection after birth.
 Studies show that maternal vaccination reduces the risk of hospitalization for babies with RSV from birth through 6 months of age.
 Newborns are best protected when the vaccine is given at least 2 weeks before delivery.